GoogleCloudPlatform/k8s-multicluster-ingress/README.md

 If you are using kubemci, we would love to hear from you!
 Tell us how you are using it and what works and what does not: https://github.com/GoogleCloudPlatform/k8s-multicluster-ingress/issues/117

+## Caveats

+* Users will be need to specify a unique NodePort for their multicluster services (that should be available across all clusters).
+This is a pretty onerous requirement, required because health checks need to be the same across all clusters.

+* This will only work for clusters in the same GCP project.
+In future, we can integrate with Shared VPC to enable cross project load balancing.

+* Load balancing across clusters in the same region will happen in proportion to the number of nodes in each cluster, instead of number of containers.

+* Since ILBs and ingress share the same instance groups (IGs), there is a race condition where deleting ILBs can cause the IG supposed to be used for multicluster ingress to be deleted.
+This will be fixed in the next ingress controller forced sync (every 10 mins).
+The same race condition exists in single cluster ingress as well.

+* Users need to explicitly update all their existing multicluster ingresses (by running `kubemci create ingress`), if they add nodes from a new zone to a cluster.
+This is required so that the tool can update backend service and add a new instance group to it.